 The planktons can then be eaten by crustaceans called krill, which in turn are eaten by penguins, seabirds, seals, and the baleen whales, the largest animals on earth.

-These are currents that move material from the surface of the ocean towards its floor.
-Surface water can be forced downwards by the pressure of the water when currents converge or wind drives the ocean against a coastline.
+These currents move material from the ocean’s surface towards its floor.
+Surface water can be forced downwards by the pressure of the water when currents converge, or wind drives the ocean against a coastline.

 It is important as the dissolved oxygen in the sediments and water below would quickly be used up by the decay of organic matter.